+Editor's Note: the Table 5.2.1.2.1.2 content is ffs

 5.2.1.3 Quota management

-CHF converged charging quota management functionality is supported in Network Slice Admission Control converged charging, enabling gradual control of number of UEs and number of PDU sessions per S-NSSAI.
+CHF converged charging quota management functionality is supported in Network Slice Admission Control converged charging, to allow controlling number of simultaneous UEs and/or PDU sessions per S-NSSAI.
+There is a difference between quota that can be consumed e.g., seconds, bytes, and quota that is temporary allocated like simultaneous UEs and PDU sessions.
+The quota that can be consumed will be reported as used units, while quota that is only temporary allocated is reported as allocated or "in use".

-The NSACF is configured with maximum numbers for UEs and PDU sessions per S-NSSAI, referred-to as "NSACF max number of UEs" and "NSACF max number of PDU sessions" respectively.
-The CCS, based on internal criteria, determines maximum numbers for UEs and PDU sessions per S-NSSAI referred-to as "CCS max number of UEs" and "CCS max number of PDU sessions" respectively.
+The NSACF is configured with maximum numbers for simultaneous UEs and PDU sessions per S-NSSAI, referred-to as "NSACF max number of UEs" and "NSACF max number of PDU sessions" respectively.
+The CCS can, based on internal criteria, have its own maximum numbers , referred-to as "CCS max number of UEs" and "CCS max number of PDU sessions" respectively.

-The maximum values for "CCS max number of UEs" and "CCS max number of PDU sessions" are the "NSACF max number of UEs" and "NSACF max number of PDU sessions" respectively.

 Intermediate quota allocation of number of UEs and PDU sessions, referred-to "Number of UEs Quota limit" and "Number of PDU sessions Quota limit" is performed by CHF to NSACF for the S-NSSAI, within these "CCS max number of UEs" and "CCS max number of PDU sessions" limits,

 5.2.2 Message flows